Why Nonprofit Career Paths Are a Great Choice This Year

 How the political landscape makes this a great time for change

 Every year is a great year for social-impact organizations looking to bring about long-term, positive change, but protecting the environment—and fighting climate change, in particular—are once again at the forefront of the news.
-Similarly, education initiatives like Universal Pre-K is in line with what many community-based nonprofits have been advocating for years.
+Similarly, education initiatives are going to be front and center for years to come.
+Whether you're interested in ensuring kids are learning enough in school or fighting book bans, there's a nonprofit that could use your help.

 Thanks to these shifts, now could be an exciting time to begin a social-impact career.
 With so many social, educational, and health issues being addressed at the national level, there’s massive potential for partnerships between government and nonprofit organizations.
 Local nonprofits may be called upon for their expertise in working with their surrounding communities, understanding their needs and concerns, and delivering programs.